-The world of healthcare is perpetually evolving, as doctors and scientists discover new ways to do what was once deemed the impossible in medicine.
+As healthcare evolves, doctors and scientists discover new ways to do what was once deemed impossible in medicine.
 Yet for all these advancements, there is one arena in which healthcare tends to fall behind: customer care.
 A survey showed healthcare was the 3rd worst industry when it comes to customer service, beating out only government services and telecommunication companies .
-Improvements clearly need to be made, and the first place to start is in the contact centers.
+Improving the patient experience is the first step in changing this reputation, and the first place to start is in the contact center with speech analytics.

-How Speech Analytics Improves Patient Experience With Better Admissions Agent Training
+Speech Analytics Improves the Patient Experience With Agent Training

 It is vital to remember that the person answering the phone in the healthcare industry also plays a key part in the caller’s well-being.
-After all, while callers do want their health issues to be addressed, how they are treated as people overall is important, as well.
-Speech analytics can help contact center agents provide better assistance and better patient care, thus enhancing the overall customer experience.
+After all, callers want to be treated as people above all.
+Speech analytics improves the patient experience by providing a better way to train contact center agents to better assist callers and patients.